instana/openapi/spec/descriptions/tagSyntheticResults.md

 }
 ```

-## Get a list of Synthetic tests with Success Rate and Average Response Time metrics
+## Get a list of Synthetic tests with Success Rate and Average Response Time data
 The endpoint returns a list of Synthetic tests with Success Rate and Average Response Time result data

 ### Mandatory Parameters